WINN

 WINN 104.9 FM is a radio station broadcasting a Hot Adult Contemporary format.
 Licensed to Columbus, Indiana, the station is owned by White River Broadcasting Co., Inc.

 History

 104.9 FM signed on January 30, 1975, as WWWY-FM.
+It was an MOR (Middle of the road) radio station.
+The very first song played was "Have You Ever Been Mellow" by Olivia Newton-John.
 It became WINN-FM in late 2001.

 The radio station has had various different formats throughout its history.
 It had a Classic Hits format branded as 104.9 The River from 2007? until July 2, 2012, when it became a Hot Adult Contemporary Format.
 The Classic Hits format is now on WWWY branded at 106.1 The River.